 This framework by Salas is, of course, only one framework and there are other popular models that you can incorporate into your team building activities.

-Another popular frame work is Bruce Tuckmans 'forming, stroming, norming and performing' model - it is important to team building activities because it highlights how a team and its members will perform at each phase:
+Another popular framework is Bruce Tuckmans 'forming, storming, norming and performing' model - it is important to team building activities because it highlights how a team and its members will perform at each phase:

 - Performing: This is when the team is strong and completing their tasks.
 If team building activities have been effective then the team will be strong and cohesive, teams at this stage will have a clear vision, focus on their goals, have clear roles and tasks are delegated effectively.

-For a more detailed insight on the stages of team development, check out a recent post of mine.
+For a more detailed insight into the stages of team development, check out a recent post of mine.

 Active & Passive Team Building

-As I mentioned earlier, there are also a few different types of team building activities.
+As I mentioned earlier, there are also a few different types of types of activities (such as the egg drop, barter puzzle or blind drawing).
 The best team building programmes will include a mixture of both passive and active team building activities.

-Active team building is carried out through various activities, tests, training programs or assessments.
+Active team building is carried out through various activities, tests, team meetings, training programs or assessments.

 Whereas passive team building by developing stronger team culture, adopting better communication practices, using the right project management tools, etc